-However, users need only manage User and CA certificates.
+However, users only need to manage User and CA certificates.
 Note that your user certificate is protected by an associated private key, and this private key must never be disclosed.

-Q: Which X.509 Certificates Are Recognised by IT4Innovations?
+Q: Which X.509 Certificates Are Recognized by IT4Innovations?¶

-To get a certificate, you must make a request to your local, IGTF approved, Certificate Authority (CA).
-Usually you then must visit, in person, your nearest Registration Authority (RA) to verify your affiliation and identity (photo identification is required).
+To get a certificate, you must make a request to your local, IGTF approved Certificate Authority (CA).
+Then, you must usually visit, in person, your nearest Registration Authority (RA) to verify your affiliation and identity (photo identification is required).
 Usually, you will then be emailed details on how to retrieve your certificate, although procedures can vary between CAs.
 If you are in Europe, you can locate your trusted CA.

-Yes, provided that the CA which provides this service is also a member of IGTF.
+Yes, if the CA which provides this service is also a member of IGTF.

-Yes, ITInnovations supports TERENA eScience personal certificates.
-For more information, please visit TCS - Trusted Certificate Service, where you also can find if your organisation/country can use this service
+Yes, IT4Innovations supports TERENA eScience personal certificates.
+For more information, visit TCS - Trusted Certificate Service, where you can also find if your organization/country can use this service.

-User Certificates come in many formats, the three most common being the ’PKCS12’, ’PEM’ and the JKS formats.
+User Certificates come in many formats, the three most common being the ’PKCS12’, ’PEM’, and JKS formats.

 The PEM format (

-To convert your Certificate from PEM to p12 formats, and vice versa, IT4Innovations recommends using the openssl tool (see separate FAQ entry).
+To convert your Certificate from PEM to p12 formats and vice versa, IT4Innovations recommends using the OpenSSL tool (see the separate FAQ entry).

 JKS is the Java KeyStore and may contain both your personal certificate with your private key and a list of your trusted CA certificates.
 This form of your certificate can be used by grid services like DART and UNICORE6.

-To convert your Certificate from p12 to JKS, IT4Innovations recommends using the keytool utiliy (see separate FAQ entry).
+To convert your certificate from p12 to JKS, IT4Innovations recommends using the keytool utility (see the separate FAQ entry).

-Certification Authority (CA) certificates are used to verify the link between your user certificate and the authority which issued it.
-They are also used to verify the link between the host certificate of a IT4Innovations server and the CA which issued that certificate.
-In essence they establish a chain of trust between you and the target server.
+Certification Authority (CA) certificates are used to verify the link between your user certificate and the issuing authority.
+They are also used to verify the link between the host certificate of an IT4Innovations server and the CA that issued the certificate.
+In essence, they establish a chain of trust between you and the target server.
 Thus, for some grid services, users must have a copy of all the CA certificates.

-It is worth noting that gsissh-term and DART automatically updates their CA certificates from this SURFsara website.
-In other cases, if you receive a warning that a server’s certificate can not be validated (not trusted), then please update your CA certificates via the SURFsara website.
-If this fails, then please contact the IT4Innovations helpdesk.
+It is worth noting that gsissh-term and DART automatically update their CA certificates from this SURFsara website.
+In other cases, if you receive a warning that a server’s certificate cannot be validated (not trusted), update your CA certificates via the SURFsara website.
+If this fails, contact the IT4Innovations helpdesk.

-Lastly, if you need the CA certificates for a personal Globus 5 installation, then you can install the CA certificates from a MyProxy server with the following command.
+Lastly, if you need the CA certificates for a personal Globus 5 installation, you can install the CA certificates from a MyProxy server with the following command:

 myproxy-get-trustroots -s myproxy-prace.lrz.de